 Load cells were another alternative researched for the force sensor.
 Load cells, as described earlier, bend when force is applied, changing their resistance.
 Load cells are reliable and maintain their accuracy over time.
-The cost of load cells is variable, but the price may be as low as \$7 (Sourcing Map 2011).
+Unfortunately, these are very expensive.
 In addition, load cells need to be attached to a fixed object.
-Most load cells come as a unit that contains the resistor portion and an attachment base (Figure 5).
+This fixed attachment might be hard to achieve with a portable handheld device.